 September 2012 - Alderon submitted its Environmental Impact Statement (EIS) to the Federal and Provincial Governments.
 The EIS document consists of more than 5000 pages of technical analysis and provides a full and thorough assessment of the predicted project effects on the biophysical and human environments.

-The conclusion of the EIA estimated that the Kami Project will generate the following benefits for the people, communities and the Government of Newfoundland and Labrador and the Federal Government:
+Also completed in September 2012, the conclusion of the Economic Impact Assessment (EIA) estimated that the Kami Project will generate the following benefits for the people, communities and the Government of Newfoundland and Labrador and the Federal Government:

 - CDN $10.0 billion in direct, indirect and induced incomes to workers and local businesses.